What's the Planetary Security Initiative (PSI)?

 - Strengthen the knowledge-policy interface by consolidating a global, cross-sectoral and interdisciplinary community of practice.

-- Develop and promote policies and good practice to support governments, the private sector and implementing agencies better securing peace in regions affected by climate change
+- Develop and promote policies and good practices to support governments, the private sector and implementing agencies better securing peace in regions affected by climate change.

 The Planetary Security Initiative is currently implemented by Clingendael Institute - The Hague.